 MS in Human Nutrition

-Though most students who enroll in the program plan to continue on to medical or dental school, the program serves as a foundation for those planning to continue on to PhD programs or begin employment immediately upon graduation.
+Though most students who enroll in our program plan to continue on to medical or dental school, our program serves as a foundation for those planning to continue on to PhD programs or begin employment immediately upon graduation.

 Experience the diversity, culture, and excitement of New York City with classmates from around the world.
 Participate in interprofessional events with students training in health-care fields at Columbia University Irving Medical Center.
 And take advantage of the clubs and events that University Life has to offer.